svalinn/DAGMC-viz/README.md

 ----------------------------------------

-2. GraveIdentifyAndRemove.py can be used to remove the graveyard EntitySet from an h5m geometry file.
+2. GraveIdentifyAndRemove.py can be used to remove the graveyard volume/group from an h5m geometry file.
 The user may specify a specific output file name and extension.
 It can also extract curve, surface, and volume EntitySets.

 ```
 python GraveIdentifyAndRemove.py [h5m file] -o [output file]